 1970 Marty Balin of Jefferson Airplane is arrested on charges of drug possession in his Bloomington, Minnesota, hotel room after police find him smoking pot.
 His eventual punishment in a $100 fine.

-1970 The Who release their acclaimed album Live At Leeds, recorded three months earlier at the University of Leeds, in America.
+1970 The Who release their acclaimed album Live At Leeds in America.
+It was recorded three months earlier at the University of Leeds in England.

 1969 Jack Casady, bassist for Jefferson Airplane, is arrested in New Orleans for possession of marijuana and given a suspended sentence of two-and-a-half years.

 1969 During The Who's set at the Fillmore East in New York, a plainclothes policeman rushes the stage to tell the audience that a fire has broken out, but guitarist Pete Townshend, figuring him for a rabid fan, kicks him off.
 Literally.
 The guitarist is arrested onstage and later charged $30.

 1968 Ralph Tresvant (lead singer of New Edition) is born in Roxbury, Massachusetts.

 1968 Tony Joe White records "Polk Salad Annie."

 Michael Jackson does the Moonwalk for the first time on TV when he breaks out the move on the Motown 25th anniversary TV special.Read more

 1987 U2 break big in America with their first #1 hit in that country, "With Or Without You," from the album The Joshua Tree.
 Their next single, "I Still Haven't Found What I'm Looking For," follows to #1, cementing their superstar status.

 1975 Kiss play the Cobo Arena, Detroit, recording it for some of their live album Alive!, their first Gold album.
 In September, Bob Seger records two concerts at Cobo for Live Bullet, his first Gold album.